SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/provision-sp-assets-from-package.md

 Open **package-solution.json** from the config folder and update version values for both solution and feature to "2.0.0.0".
 We will also need to include **elements-v2.xml** under the elementManifest section and also to include upgradeActions element with a pointer to just created **upgrade-actions-v2.xml** file.

 Here's a complete **package-solution.json** file with needed changes.
-Notice that identifiers for your solution could be slightly different, so concentrate on adding only the missign pieces.
+Notice that identifiers for your solution could be slightly different, so concentrate on adding only the missing pieces.

 ```json
 {